LAYERS – Walt Disney Concert Hall I, Los Angeles, CA, 2013

 Breutigam’s subtle abstractions, aversion to excessive digital manipulation, and penchant for sharply focused, tonally rich, and high contrast photographs draws parallels to the straight photography style pioneered by members of the West Coast Photographic Movement, which included renowned photographers Edward Weston, Paul Strand, and Ansel Adams.
 Breutigam’s motifs of abstraction and sharply focused forms make his photographs remarkably contemporary, while the traditional techniques he practices imbue his photographs with a timeless quality that recalls this earlier movement.

-Since 2014 Breutigam had seven Solo Shows and took part in ten Group Exhibitions in Canada (Vancouver, BC; Calgary, AB) and the US (Portland, OR; Palm Springs, CA).
+Since 2014 Breutigam had seven Solo Shows and took part in twenty-three Group Exhibitions in Canada (Vancouver, BC; Calgary, AB) and the US (Portland, OR; Palm Springs, CA).